 + Increase visibility.
 CMMS enables managers to gain complex views into asset history, parts, labor, work orders, and inspections that are not available through simple spreadsheets or paper-based systems.
 Every company is unique, which means that reporting must be customizable to provide the data necessary to make key decisions about asset life cycle, purchasing, and best practices among other things.
 Visibility can make your company more agile by giving you the information you need to adjust operations and achieve greater efficiencies.

 + Contain risk.
 Many companies take a “run to failure” approach to asset management by default, not realizing that preventive maintenance can be up to five times more cost effective.
 The reason for the difference in cost savings between the two philosophies hinges on the risk of catastrophic failures, which is minimized by the preventive approach.
 Catastrophic failures demand the costliest repairs and often occur unexpectedly, resulting in prolonged downtime.
-Preventive maintenance implemented through EAM/CMMS is a highly effective approach to risk management, as it helps identify and correct issues when they are small, before they grow into major problems.
+Preventive maintenance implemented through maintenance management software is a highly effective approach to risk management, as it helps identify and correct issues when they are small, before they grow into major problems.